 - 1. Ensure that the infant chamber is free from cracks. - 2.
-Ensure that the grommets in the tubing through-holes on the infant chamber are also in place. - 3.
+Ensure that the gasket between the chambers and airflow tray is in place.
+Check that the grommets in the tubing through-holes on the infant chamber are also in place. - 3.
 Ensure that the infant chamber is secured to the incubator with the two latches on both ends of the infant chamber.